-The Proposed Submission Plan is accompanied by supporting documents including a Sustainability Appraisal (SA) Report.
+The submitted plan is accompanied by supporting documents including a Sustainability Appraisal (SA) Report.
 This is a mandatory document which incorporates the requirements of the Environmental Assessment of Plans and Programmes Regulations (2004).
 It sets out what the councils think the main sustainability issues are, and puts forward a framework, including reasonable alternatives and sustainability objectives, by which the draft plan is assessed.